jcraigk/phishin/README.md

 You can create a new user via the Rails console (`rails c`).
 See [Devise documentation](https://github.com/plataformatec/devise) for details.

 You can use [Adminer](https://www.adminer.org/) to interact with Postgres using a GUI.
 Visit `http://localhost:81` and select `PostgreSQL` in the System dropdown menu.
 Server is `pg`, username/pass are both `postgres`, db name is `phishin`.

+## Contributors

+This project was forked from PhishTracks by Justin Craig-Kuhn and Jeff Lang.

+## License

+MIT License.

+You are not granted rights or licenses to the Phish.in name or logo.